winscripter/Machine.NET/README.md

 While this project is primarily focused on allowing unmanaged code to run in managed platforms, there's no reason not to use it to create a virtual machine or emulator.

+Please support the project by placing a star on this repository.

 # Supported features
 ### X64
 - 729 instructions are supported, as of December 20, 2024.